-Residential students eat breakfast and dinner at the Campus Village Dining Center.
+Residential students have breakfast and dinner provided during the camp.
+Breakfasts will take place at the hotels.
+For Session Two, dinners will take place at Vanilla Bean restaurant on campus.
+For Session Three, dinners will take place at the Hilton Garden Inn hotel.
 Commuter students will eat breakfast and dinner at home.
-Commuter Plus Students will be provided dinners.
+Commuter Plus Students will eat dinners with the residential students.
 All students will eat lunch at the food court in Tivoli Student Union.
 The list of food options available at the Tivoli Union is listed here.
 Students will be responsible for buying their own lunches.

-For breakfast and dinner, we have worked with Campus Village to ensure that there are many food options at every meal.
-We do our best to accommodate students with food allergies and sensitivities.
+We have worked with our food providers to make sure that there are many food options at every meal.
+There will be options for students who are gluten free, vegans, and vegetarians.
 If your student has severe food allergies or restrictions, please let us know once the student has been admitted so that we can make proper arrangements.
 Students with peanut allergies are required to carry an EpiPen with them at all times.

 Below is a sample of the weekday schedule for the Session Two and Three programs at the LYNX Camp.
 Session One will consist of the 9am- 4:30pm portion.
 While each academic program at the LYNX Camp will have unique classes and schedule, students can expect a daily schedule similar to the outline below:

-Evening Program (guest speakers, concerts, workshops, etc).
+6:30pm Evening Program (guest artists, concerts, workshops, etc).
 These are optional for commuter students.